bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-2-properties-of-sound.md

 ---
-title: Sound Basics Part 2 - Protperties of Sound
+title: Sound Basics Part 2 - Properties of Sound
 description:
 comments: true
 published: false
 ---

+In the first [part of our series][part-1-what-is-sound], we established the need to separate the notion of hearing to the physical aspects of sound.
+As we move to

 When talking about the characteristics of sound, we have to separate those characteristics which are physical/acoustice versus those which are cognitive. (music-and-computers)

 What are pure tones?

+Pure tones don’t exist naturally but every sound in the world is the sum of a multple of pure tones at different amplitudes. [kalenzaga-shazam]

 ## Amplitudes
 "In part 1, we established that sound is a disturbance of air molecules, or rather pressure.
 A way to think about sound is as a sequence of time varying pressures" (music-and-computers)

+## How Do Amplitudes

 ## Amplitude vs Loudness